-Since 1914, the Junior League of Kansas City, Missouri, has given more than $17.5 million and 2.4 million volunteer hours to more than 350 organizations in Kansas City.
+Since 1914, the Junior League of Kansas City, Missouri, has raised 18.5 million dollars for our mission and donated more than 2.5 million hours of volunteer time to more than 350 agencies..
 Annually, we provide approximately 15,000 volunteer hours to community organizations and programs designed by the League for the community.
 Over the years we have made a significant impact at some of Kansas City’s most well-known institutions:

 Children’s Mercy Hospital

 In 1915, our 50-member League sewed diapers and surgical dressings for what would later become Children’s Mercy Hospital.
 Since then, the JLKCMO has raised money to fund the Cardiac Care Center and the Volunteer Coordinator and Parent Consultant positions, plus donated thousands of volunteer hours across many departments.

 The Children’s Place